 Antique

 Rich in history, thousands of years define Djibouti.
-Thanks in considerable part to its proximity to the Red Sea, the nation evolved as a major commerce hub for several civilizations, notably the Greek, Roman, and Egyptian ones.
+Thanks in considerable part to its proximity to the Red Sea, the nation evolved as a major commerce hub for several civilisations, notably the Greek, Roman, and Egyptian ones.
 The region was also affected by Arab trade as well as later European colonial powers.

 Islamic Introduction and Middle Ages